godotengine/godot-docs/classes/class_navigation.rst

   .. _class_Navigation_up_vector:

 - :ref:`Vector3<class_vector3>` **up_vector** - Defines which direction is up.
-By default this is ``(0, 1, 0)``, which is the world up direction.
+The default defines 0,1,0 as up which is the world up direction.
+To make this a ceiling use 0,-1,0 to define down as up.

 Description
 -----------

-Provides navigation and pathfinding within a collection of :ref:`NavigationMesh<class_navigationmesh>`\ es.
-By default these will be automatically collected from child :ref:`NavigationMeshInstance<class_navigationmeshinstance>` nodes, but they can also be added on the fly with :ref:`navmesh_add<class_Navigation_navmesh_add>`.
-In addition to basic pathfinding, this class also assists with aligning navigation agents with the meshes they are navigating on.
+The Navigation node is used for basic or advanced navigation.
+By default it will automatically collect all child ``NavigationMesh`` resources, but they can also be added on the fly through scripting.
+It can be used for generating a simple path between two points or it can be used to ensure that a navigation agent is angled perfectly to the terrain it is navigating.

 Member Function Description
 ---------------------------